john-stam/Spoon-Knife/README.md

 ## Database

 Europass editor is currently using an SQL Server database.
-Create a new database called `ewa_prod` and a database user and then run the script that can be found in the statistics module
+Create a new database called `ewa_prod` and a database user and then run the script that can be found in the statistics module to create the database structure
-(path to script: europass-editors\statistics\src\main\resources\sql\ewa_prod_creation.sql) to create the database structure.
+(path to script: europass-editors\statistics\src\main\resources\sql\ewa_prod_creation.sql).

 ## Configuration